Helping Injured People Get Financial Recovery

 Maritime law differs greatly from land-based laws, especially in the area of personal injury.
 Different types of compensation are available to injured people based upon their status as workers or passengers.
 State law also allows injured people — and families who have lost a loved one — to seek compensation from workers’ compensation and with wrongful death claims.

-We represent clients in South Carolina, North Carolina, Georgia, Florida, Louisiana, Maryland and other areas of the United States.
+We represent clients in South Carolina and throughout the United States.

 Seamen are entitled to bring job-related offshore injury claims under general maritime law and under the Jones Act for maritime accidents.